Skip to content

 Some factors push the multiple downward.
 The good news: most can be mitigated if you spot them early.

-The cost of the litigation isn’t the only problem.
-It’s the time due diligence will spend on it and the nervousness it creates with the lender.
+The cost of the litigation isn’t the only issue.
+It’s also the time due diligence will spend on it, the questions it raises for the lender, and the protections the buyer will want to negotiate.

-What you can do about it: clean up what can be cleaned up before going to market.
-If a case can’t be settled, prepare clear documentation on its status and maximum exposure.
+What you can do about it: settle what can be settled before going to market.
+If a case can’t be settled, prepare clear documentation on its status, maximum exposure, and possible scenarios.

 If your industry is in structural contraction, the multiple will reflect the future, not the past.